RachelMonty/MCA-2024/README.md

 ## Ghost of You in Verovio

-You can view the interactive music score rendered with Verovio [here](https://your-username.github.io/your-repository-name).
+You can view the interactive music score rendered with Verovio [here]